 Role of Policy Participants

 - Successful change requires the engagement and participation of all the people involved.
-This Policy assigns responsibilities to Departments and AIS according to the principle role each serves.
+This Policy assigns responsibilities to Departments and EAS according to the principle role each serves.

 - Departments act as owners of the University’s business data that is entrusted to their individual missions.
 Departments are responsible for their data’s content and usage; therefore, Departments initiate software proposals and decide whether the software should be installed.

-- AIS is an IT service bureau that provides support to Departments in the form of software development, software installation, and consultation.
+- EAS is an IT service bureau that provides support to Departments in the form of software development, software installation, and consultation.

 Software Governed by this Policy